d630/bpx/README.md

 bind 'C-j: "\C-x\C-x1"'
 ```

-Then make sure bpx has sane internal variables, when the next hooking takes
+Then make sure bpx has sane internal variables, when the next hook takes place:
-place:

 ```sh
 # set bpx_var to 0